Home / Blog / What is the best day to buy an airline ticket

 • Fares go down gradually as you head towards certain dates with empty cabins or seats.
 It is stated that 62 days out is the optimal time before this drop-off is registered.

-The 62 day mentioned here are not a strict configuration but rather an example of average daily views.
-However, studies have found out that it is relatively accurate, particularly for low-cost domestic flights in the course of the peak travel periods.
+The 62 days mentioned here are not a strict configuration but rather an example of average daily views.
+However, studies have found that it is relatively accurate, particularly for low-cost domestic flights during peak travel periods.
 Information on international and off-peak flights may differ.
-Still, it is suggested that one begins searching for prices at least two months ahead to maximize their chances of finding a cheaper fare.
+Still, it is suggested that one begin searching for prices at least two months ahead to maximize their chances of finding a cheaper fare.

-Other Important Factors Timing can be in relation to particular days of the week and months of the year, which also affects the price of air tickets.
-This particular type of trade period includes school holidays, summer vacation, and other event weekends.
+Other Important Factors Timing can be about particular days of the week and months of the year, which also affects the price of air tickets.
+This particular type of trade period includes school holidays, summer vacations, and other event weekends.
 To get fares lower than the published discounted fare, it is wise to travel during off-peak hours and avoid flying during Mondays, Fridays, weekends, etc.

-Booking one-way flight with different airlines is another good strategy in order to save more than booking round-trip tickets.
+Booking a one-way flight with different airlines is another good strategy to save more than booking round-trip tickets.
 Incorporate a combination of LCCs and FSCs on the same specific outbound and return routes.
-It is therefore important to factor baggage fees as you weigh your choices.
+It is therefore important to factor in baggage fees as you weigh your choices.

 • Some of the services include Google Flights and Hopper, in which you can set up an alert and receive notifications when the prices of the routes you select change.

-• Use price trends to determine the price dynamics and where to find them"in historical price graphs.
+• Use price trends to determine the price dynamics and where to find them in historical price graphs.
 Services like KV and SS exemplify how fares for specific routes have varied over some time.
-It puts into perspective whether prices in today's world are actually reasonable or not.
+It puts into perspective whether prices in today's world are reasonable or not.

 • It will be beneficial to check the prices more often throughout the remaining months before your trip, but primarily within the 62 days leading up to your trip.

-• Look for flights from closer airports, be flexible with stopovers, try searching for flights within 3 days before or after your preferred dates; any of those tends to yield cheaper flights.
+• Look for flights from closer airports, be flexible with stopovers, and try searching for flights within 3 days before or after your preferred dates; any of those tend to yield cheaper flights.

 • Last-minute hope is something that you should never say.
-Some airlines permit the final offer few days before the flight for getting passengers to occupy spare seats.
+Some airlines permit the final offer a few days before the flight to get passengers to occupy spare seats.

 The Bottom Line Even though it is not perfect, it is the starting point for getting the best ticket prices when using the 62-day prediction.
-This should be your optimal window to book your airfare, together with other things to consider such as season, destination and booking one-way tickets.
+This should be your optimal window to book your airfare, together with other things to consider such as season, destination, and booking one-way tickets.
 Continually check fares across booking platforms.
 And last is being versatile in terms of the dates and routing.
-In order to come out on top for the best and cheapest offer for air travel, follow these strategies.
+To come out on top of the best and cheapest offer for air travel, follow these strategies.